 - 20 ounces of baby spinach is sauteed until it wilts, then chopped and squeezed to remove any liquid.
 Remove as much liquid as possible to avoid a watery dip.

-- It looks like a LOT of spinach, but it will reduce into the perfect amount.
+- It looks like a LOT of spinach, but it will reduce to the perfect amount.

 - The mixture of sour cream and mayonnaise is delicious for dips.

 - Sour cream has less fat than mayonnaise, so adding some mayo helps to provide richness to the dip.

 - PRO-Tip: Make this dip at least 2 hours before serving.
 This will allow the flavors to meld.

 - Serve with chips, crackers, or your favorite vegetables like mini carrots, red bell pepper strips, blanched asparagus, etc.